ZacharyWesterman/paisley/README.md

 ```

 Note that, unlike Lua's `elseif` keyword, the appropriate "else if" keyword in Paisley is `elif`.
 Also keep in mind that if statements convert the expression to a boolean, and so use a few rules to test an expression's truthiness: false, null, zero, empty strings, empty arrays and empty objects are all falsey, everything else is truthy.
+See [the type-casting docs](docs/type-casting.md) for more info on truthiness and other type-casting rules.

 There is also the `match` structure, which is similar to c-like languages' `switch/case` structure (or Rust's `match`).
 This structure is included to allow for more readable logic with less repeated code.
 ```